sansajn/sansajn.github.io/_posts/2022-12-28-tracy-submodule.md

 > TODO: describe tracy version used (because this will change in the feature)

-We also need *profiler* to visualise captured trace files.
+We also need *profiler* to visualize captured trace files.
 So go to *profiler* directory and run `make` with

 ```bash
 cd submodule/tracy/profiler/build/unix